veyeimaging/rk35xx_firefly/How to use VEYE and CS series cameras on Firefly's RK35XX board.md

 ```
 If the version does not match, it needs to be compiled from the source code.

-### Upgrade Firefly Ubuntu system(RK358x)
+### Upgrade Firefly Ubuntu system(RK358x and RK3576)

-For the ROC-RK3588S-PC, we have provided an image of the release system.
+For the ROC-RK3588S-PC and ROC-RK3576-PC, we have provided an image of the release system.
 Download the latest rk358x_firefly_ubuntu.tar.gz from https://github.com/veyeimaging/rk356x_firefly/releases/ .

 Refer to the [Firefly documentation](https://wiki.t-firefly.com/en/ROC-RK3588S-PC/upgrade_bootmode.html) to burn in a standard system.